Table of Contents

 Key Takeaways

-• Having a disability does not automatically disqualify you from getting life insurance coverage.
-Insurance companies evaluate many factors to determine eligibility.
+- Having a disability doesn't automatically disqualify you from life insurance, as companies consider multiple factors for eligibility.

-• Your specific disability and how it impacts your health and life expectancy are important considerations for insurance companies.
-This can affect your eligibility and premiums.
+- Insurance companies consider your specific disability and its impact on your health and life expectancy, which can affect your eligibility and premiums.

-• You may qualify for no medical exam life insurance, which allows you to skip medical exams.
-However, these policies have more restrictions.
+- You may qualify for no medical exam life insurance, but these policies have more restrictions.

-• Certain riders like accelerated death benefit and waiver of premium can provide extra protections for policyholders with disabilities.
+- Riders like accelerated death benefits and waiver of premiums offer extra protection for policyholders with disabilities.

-• It's important to work with a financial professional to review options and find appropriate life insurance coverage based on your unique situation and needs.
+- Working with a financial professional to review options and find appropriate life insurance coverage based on your unique situation and needs is important.

 Life insurance can be a valuable resource for people with disabilities.
 You might assume that having any kind of disability would mean you'll only be quoted daunting premiums or automatically be precluded from coverage.
 But that's not always the case.